Table of Contents

 - If you have resolved the issue directly with the cardholder, provide proof, such as written correspondence, that proves they no longer wish to dispute the charge.

 Merchants sometimes set themselves up for these types of chargebacks by going overboard with big promises and grandiose claims in their advertising materials and marketing copy.
-When talking up your products crosses the line into misleading or deceptive territory, you can expected disappointed customers to lose their trust in your company and come back at you with this chargeback.
+When talking up your products crosses the line into misleading or deceptive territory, you can expect disappointed customers to lose their trust in your company and come back at you with this chargeback.
 Honesty and transparency are essential qualities if you want to steer clear of “not as described” disputes.

 The following advice can help you avoid this kind of chargeback: